Top four race in the Premier League - Who can qualify?

 Chelsea

-Thomas Tuchel’s men are nailed on to finish in the top four.
-It’s going to happen.
-They had a wobble in November/December which cost them in the title race, but they have settled down and will easily finish third.
+Thomas Tuchel’s men aren’t quite nailed on to finish in the top four, but it is more than likely going to happen.
+They had a wobble in November/December which cost them in the title race, but their spot in the top four will likely stay safe due to the fact that only Arsenal or Tottenham can gain three points from the North London derby.

 Tottenham Hotspur

-Antonio Conte has voiced his concern (many, many times) over the quality of the squad Spurs have, but they have a very good chance of finishing in the top four and even he’s acknowledging it after a solid bounce back win over West Ham.
-They simply have to beat Arsenal — those North London derbies are often straightforward — and they have a trip to Liverpool late in the season.
+Antonio Conte has voiced his concern (many, many times) over the quality of the squad Spurs have, but they have a very good chance of finishing in the top four and even he’s acknowledging it.
+They simply have to beat Arsenal — those North London derbies are often straightforward — and they have a trip to Liverpool coming up first.
 Aside from that they have a very winnable run of games.
 If Harry Kane and Heung-min Son stay on their hot streak and the team can improve defensively, Spurs have a chance.
 It will likely come down to their meeting against Arsenal.
 That is going to be tasty.

 Manchester United